Cyril Dorgigne | Executive Director & Provincial Head Coach

 "Cyril was born in Nice, France where he played most of his water polo career, and received his Bachelors & Masters degrees in Sport Science and Technology.
 After his professional water polo career as an athlete for the Olympic Nice Natation, he became the head coach of the 15U & 19U Men's water polo teams at the club.
 Later Cyril earned the position of Sport Director & Women Head Coach at Choisy-le-Roi Water Polo club in Paris where he worked for one season before moving to Canada.

-In September 2007, Cyril became the head provincial coach in Saskatchewan and has coached both men & women's team to a total of 18 National Championship medals.
+In September 2007, Cyril became the head provincial coach in Saskatchewan and has coached both men & women's team to a total of 25 National Championship medals, 8 of those being Gold medals.
 In 2010, Cyril was hired as the Executive Director of Water Polo Saskatchewan.

-During his time coaching in Canada, he has been selected by Water Polo Canada to coach 6 different women's national teams at Youth and Junior Panams, Youth and Junior Worlds, Fisu games and Commonwealth Championships.
+During his time coaching in Canada, he has been selected by Water Polo Canada to coach 7 women's national teams campaigns at Youth, Junior and University levels for Panams Championships, , World Championships, Fisu games and Commonwealth Championships.

 Cyril now lives in Regina, SK with his wife and three children."

 Taylor Molde | Provincial Administrator & Head Coach

 Background & Bio: